Feel like yourself again

 Like every part of your body, your hair has nutritional needs, too.
 While there’s no miracle diet for preventing male pattern baldness, eating a healthy diet rich in essential vitamins, minerals, and nutrients may promote consistent hair growth and stop hair-related issues like hair breakage and shedding.

-There’s a link between many nutritional deficiencies and excess hair shedding, including iron, zinc and protein deficiencies.
+There’s a link between many nutritional deficiencies and excess hair shedding, including inadequate iron, zinc, and protein intake.
 A blood test can help identify whether you’re deficient in a specific nutrient.
 Your healthcare provider may recommend taking a vitamin supplement, along with making dietary changes, to address any nutritional deficiencies.

 The good news?
 You don’t need to follow a strict diet to maintain a healthy head of hair.
 In fact, many foods rich in hair-friendly nutrients are probably already part of your diet.